1995parham-teaching/ie-exam/README.md

 ## Introduction

 Questions for Internet Engineering Final/Midterm Exams.
-Each problem has its specific folder and by customizing `main.tex` you can create your exam.
+Each problem has its specific folder and by customizing `src/index.tex` you can create your exam.
 First exam was a quiz on Beheshti University Fall 2020 when everything was remote.